Unrepl/unrepl/README.md

 #### `:unrepl/hello`

 The first message must be a `:unrepl/hello`.
 It's the only message whose tag is qualified.
 It's namespaced to make sniffing the protocol easier.
-(For example when connecting to a socket you may either get an existing unrepl repl or a standard repl that you are going to upgrade.)
+For example, when connecting to a socket you may either get an existing unrepl repl or a standard repl that you are going to upgrade.

-Its payload is a map which may have a `:actions` key mapping to a map of action ids (keywords) to template messages.
+Its payload is a map which may have a `:actions` key mapping to another map of [action ids](#actions) (keywords) to [template messages](#message-templates).
 All those actions should be specific to the session.

-This is how an unrepl implementation advertises its capabilities: by listing them along a machine-readable specification of the message to send to trigger them.
+This is how an unrepl implementation advertises its capabilities: by listing them along a machine-readable specification of the message needed to be sent to trigger them.

-The hello map may also have a `:session` key which is just an identifier (any type) allowing a client to recognize a session it has already visited (eg when getting a `:unrepl/hello` after a `:bye`).
+The hello map may also have a `:session` key which is just an identifier (any type) allowing a client to recognize a session it has already visited (e.g. when getting a `:unrepl/hello` after a `:bye`).

 The hello map may also have a `:about` key mapped to a map.
-The intent of this map is to contain information about the REPL implementation, supported language, running environment (VM, OS etc.).
+The intent of the `:about:` map is to contain information about the REPL implementation, supported language, running environment (VM, OS etc.).

 #### `:bye`